-In this study, we generated 19 year trend estimates (1998-1997), from 10 years of point count data, for the same 50 forest landbird species, using the hierarchical Bayesian modelling framework being used to derive BBS trend estimates (REF).
+In this study, we generated 19 year trend estimates (1998-1997), for the same 50 forest landbird species, using the hierarchical Bayesian modelling framework being used to derive BBS trend estimates (REF).
+NEED A SENTENCE EXPLAINING THE BENEFITS OF THIS MODELLING FRAMEWORK.
 Specifically, we generated species-specific models with: 1) habitat (i.e. stand structure and composition, and budworm) and year effects (hereafter “study area trend”; year, local habitat change, and unexplained variation); and 2) year effect and accounting for and removing the variation from the habitat effects from the trend estimates (hereafter “regional trend”; year effect and unexplained variation).
-The study area trend provided information on the overall trend, i.e. local habitat change and remaining explained variation (e.g. unmeasured breeding and non-breeding variables), while the regional trend provided information on species trends irrespective of habitat change, i.e. trend including only unmeasured breeding and non-breeding variables.
 The difference between these two trend estimates (hereafter “local habitat trend”) provided estimates of the importance of local habitat change on population trends.
-Because this monitoring program was conducted in an unmanaged portion of the Canadian boreal forest, with short-term budworm outbreaks, we predicted: 1) no significant change in local stand structure and composition; 2) stable local habitat trends overall, assuming changes in breeding ground habitat is the main driver of change in population; 3) overall negative regional trends for migrant species, assuming increasing anthropogenic disturbances at migration stopover sites and on the wintering grounds; 4) significant difference in regional trend trajectories between migratory and resident species, assuming habitat change explains more variation in resident than migratory species; and 5) a correlation between spruce budworm and budworm associated species.
-For each species, we report the three trend estimates and corresponding precision.
+Based on the hypotheses that, in absence of anthropogenic disturbances, northern boreal landscapes provide better breeding habitats than more intensively managed southern landscapes, we predicted: 1) more negative regional trends for migrants than resident species; and 2) wide-range of species-specific effects spruce budworm outbreaks on trend estimates (positive, negative, and/or neutral).
+Lastly, because we were not expecting significant change in local stand structure and composition, we predicted 3) NEED A PREDICTION REGARDING THE EXPECTED IMPORTANCE OF LOCAL HABITAT CHANGE ON TREND ESTIMATES

 Methods